I work as full-time

 Points of attraction

-The big selling points of the camera for me is its slim size (it is little bit thicker than my iPhone SE), the manual aperture dial (I try to shoot between F5.6 to f11 so I have most things within the picture in focus), and probably most importantly: the brilliant the 28mm lens.
+The big selling points of the camera for me is its slim size (it is a little bit thicker than my iPhone SE), the manual aperture dial (I try to shoot between F5.6 to f11 so I have most things within the picture in focus), and probably most importantly: the brilliant the 28mm lens.

 I love shooting wide and this camera ticks so many boxes!